 - Lower Closing Costs.

 Without an institutional lender, there are no loan or discount points to pay.
 No origination fees, processing fees, administration fees or any of the other assorted miscellaneous fees that lenders routinely charge, which automatically saves money on buyer closing costs.

 - Faster Possession.

-Because buyers and sellers aren't waiting on a lender to process the financing, buyers can close faster and get buyer possession earlier over a conventional loan transaction.
+Because buyers and sellers aren't waiting for a lender to process the financing, buyers can close faster and get buyer possession earlier over a conventional loan transaction.

 Owner Financing Benefits to Home Sellers